nobiot/org-transclusion/README.md

 The experimental feature is turned on by default, and can be adjusted via `org-transclusion-use-paste-subtree` variable (non-nil, or nil).

 # List of things to be done
 - [ ] Validate the fundamental idea / architecture, especially modifying and saving the transclusion sources

-   I took the modifying logic from `org-edit-src` (`-save` and `-exit` more specifically).
-This may not be the best of ideas given that this part of code modifies people's notes (outcome of hard intellectual work).
+    ~~I took the modifying logic from `org-edit-src` (`-save` and `-exit` more specifically).
+This may not be the best of ideas given that this part of code modifies people's notes (outcome of hard intellectual work).~~

-   I made the `save-buffer` part so that Emac's backup facility will be turned on for the local-buffer when you have it turned off.
-This backup does not seem to be assuring enough; however, making multiple versions of backup files might clutter your notes repository.
+   **Edit:** As of v0.0.4, I have implemented an alternative approach for the "copy-edit-sync" cycle -- the core of this implementation of transclusion.
+The transcluded copy is read-only.
+In order to edit it, use a function to create a clone indirect buffer of the source.
+As it is a clone of the source, you would be directly editting the source.
+The copy gets updated the next time you come back to the transcluding buffer.

+   This approach has opened up new possibilities, among which is the filtering mechanism; you can exclude specified elements of the source from copied over in the corresponding transclusion (implemented in v0.0.5).
+I am also considering functions to adjust the headline levels of the transclusions.
+These functions would have been nearly impossible to implement for me, so I think I am nearly convinced that it is the best way forward.
+I would love to hear feedback on this.

+   For the writing purpose, these flexibilities outweight the benefit of real-time sync I demonstrated with v0.0.2.

 - [x] Turn the activation / deactivation into a buffer-local minor mode